5 dead, many more missing in eruption of New Zealand volcano

 His video showed a wall of ash and steam around the island and a helicopter badly damaged and covered in ash.
 He said one woman was badly injured but seemed “strong” by the end.

-White Island sits about 50 kilometers (30 miles) offshore from mainland New Zealand.
+White Island sits about 30 miles offshore from mainland New Zealand.
 Already people are questioning why tourists were still able to visit the island after scientists recently noted an uptick in volcanic activity.

 Prime Minister Jacinda Ardern traveled to the region late Monday.
 She said the incident was “very significant.”